versis/sf/scripts/README.md

 ### Requirements

+- Both servers must be running:
+  1. Next.js server: `pnpm dev` (port 3000)
-- API server must be running: `uvicorn api.index:app --reload`
+  2. Python API server: `uvicorn api.index:app --reload` (port 8000)
 - Dependencies are managed via `uv` (automatically installed)

 ### Troubleshooting

-If you get "API not reachable" error:
+If you get "API not reachable" or "500 error":
+1. Make sure BOTH servers are running:
+   - Next.js server: `pnpm dev` (port 3000)
-1. Make sure the API server is running: `uvicorn api.index:app --reload`
+   - Python API server: `uvicorn api.index:app --reload` (port 8000)
-2. Check that the API_BASE_URL in the script matches your server (default: `http://localhost:8000/api`)
+2. Check that the API_BASE_URL in the script matches your Next.js server (default: `http://localhost:3000/api`)

 If cards are not found:
 1. Verify the card IDs exist in the database